Listen to Les McKeown read this blog post:

 2. Torpedoing the system.

-Many otherwise excellent leaders and managers expend large resources in building a Predictable Success infrastructure, only to regularly ‘drop out’ of that system to go back to (comforting) previous, ‘gut-based’ ways of doing things.
+Many otherwise excellent leaders and managers expend large resources in building a scalable infrastructure, only to regularly ‘opt out’ of that infrastructure to go back to (comforting) previous, ‘gut-based’ ways of doing things.

 3. Pandering to the Big Dogs.

-The maverick big-hitter that helped build the business in the early days eventually becomes a liability as they struggle to resist change and hold on to their power base and independence.
+It's a very common pattern: As the organization grows, the maverick big-hitter who helped deliver huge success in the early days eventually becomes a liability as they struggle to resist change and hold on to their power base and independence.

-Continuing to give them their head, without establishing clear boundaries, is a guaranteed way to keep your organization out of Predictable Success.
+Continuing to give your Big Dogs their head without establishing clear boundaries is a guaranteed way to keep your organization out of Predictable Success.

 5. Squelching bad news.